 |India & Asian Nation Relations||CIS Countries of Central Asia India-Mongolia India – UAE Relations India – IRAN India – ISRAEL India – Saudi Arabia Asia-Pacific Region India-South East Asia Indo-Japan Bilateral Relationship India – South Korea India-Vietnam|

 |India & Other Nations & Organizations||India and Africa Indo-Australia Relationship Indo-France Indo-Germany Indo-UK India-USA Relations The World Trade Organization International Monetary Fund Nuclear Security Summit BRICS BIMSTEC IBSA SAARC Relevance of Non-Alignment in present India India-ASEAN Economic Cooperation|

-Marks worth of questions asked from International Relations in the various years in UPSC Mains:
+The weightage of questions asked from International Relations in the various years in UPSC Mains are as follows:

 There are some prescribed books also available in the market that will definitely help you in solving the Prelims part and the static part for Mains answer writing.
 However, to prepare for the dynamic part, you have to research a lot.

 Booklists to cover International Relations for the UPSC Exam are given below, which will help you to complete your UPSC IAS preparation for this subject:

 - Current Affairs (News Analysis)

 - India’s Foreign Policy Since Independence by V.P.
 Dutt